Herman Grimm

-Herman Grimm (6 January 1828 in Kassel16 June 1901 in Berlin) was a German academic and writer.
+Herman Grimm (6 January 1828 – 16 June 1901) was a German academic and writer.

 Family and education

 Grimm's father was Wilhelm Grimm (1786–1859), and his uncle Jakob Grimm (1785–1863), the philologist compilers of indigenous folk tales ("Brothers Grimm").
 His other uncle was the painter engraver Ludwig Emil Grimm (1790–1863).
 Herman Grimm is believed to have had only one (known) child at a young age, Martin Grimm.
 From 1841 Herman attended the Friedrich Wilhelm Gymnasium in Berlin.
 He belonged to a clique associated with Bettina von Arnim (1785–1859), wife of the late poet Achim von Arnim (1781–1831), and started publishing drama and novels.
 He began legal and philological studies at the universities of Berlin and Bonn.

 Career

 In 1857 he visited Rome where the artistic circle of Peter von Cornelius brought his interests to art.
 In 1859, he married Gisela von Arnim (1827–1889), the Arnim's daughter, and published his treatise, Die Akademie der Künste und das Verhältniß der Künstler zum Staate.
 His short-lived periodical, Über Künstler und Kunstwerke (1864–1867), published many important essays.
 It also contained some of the first photographic illustrations of art in a magazine.
 The first volume of his biography of Michelangelo, Das Leben Michelangelos, began appearing in 1868.
 He wrote his dissertation in 1868 from Leipzig and his habilitation (1870) in Berlin.
 In 1871 he weighed in on the Hans Holbein "Meyer Madonna" debate concluding against the sound reasoning of the "Holbein convention" of eminent scholars, that the Dresden version was the autograph one.